Les Pierres Initiatiques De Saint NicolasLes Pierres Initiatiques De Saint Nicolas

 at Château Chervix

-Open Range is a Quarter Horse training and breeding center reminiscent of the ranches of the United States.
+Open Range is a Quarter Horse training and breeding centre reminiscent of the ranches of the United States.
 Created out of a love of horses and nature, it’s also a lifestyle in a rare setting.
-For a weekend, a training course or an extended stay, you can stay in one of our authentic cottages.
+For a weekend, a training course or an extended stay, you can stay in one of the gîtes with their authentic character.

 3. The little Canada of Limousin

 In the heart of Limousin, we have our own little Canada!
 Lac de Vassivière surprises and amazes with landscapes reminiscent of North America.
-The lake, its forests, its colors, the change of scenery is guaranteed!
-It’s an ideal location for a whole host of activities: hiking and mountain biking, horseback riding, water sports, Terra Aventura, accrobranche, escape games, sightseeing, etc.
+The lake, its forests, its colours – it’s a guaranteed change of scenery!
+It’s an ideal spot for a whole host of activities: hiking and mountain biking, horse riding, water sports, Terra Aventura, tree climbing, escape games, visits, etc.

 4. Le facteur Cheval du Limousin